 Asylum seekers suffering from mental health problems, including torture survivors, are entitled to the same right to access to health treatment as provided for nationals by Italian legislation.
 In practice, they may benefit from specialised services provided by the National Health System and by specialised NGOs or private entities.

 In order to ensure the protection of the health of foreign citizens in Italy, ASGI has collaborated with the Italian Society of Migration Medicine (Società italiana di medicina delle migrazioni, SIMM) since 2014, monitoring and reporting cases of violation of the constitutional right to health.

-From 2015, ASGI also collaborates with MSF, providing legal support for migrants victims of violence.
-As of April 2016, the two organisations have started a project in Rome opening a centre specialising in the rehabilitation of victims of torture.14 The project is intended to protect but also to assist in the identification of victims of torture who, without proper legal support, are unlikely to be treated as vulnerable people.
+Since 2015, ASGI has also collaborated with MSF, providing legal support for migrants victims of violence.
+From April 2016, the two organisations have started a project in Rome opening a centre specialising in the rehabilitation of victims of torture.
+The project is intended to protect but also to assist in the identification of victims of torture who, without proper legal support, are unlikely to be treated as vulnerable people.
 Updated information is not available.

-- 4. Article 21(1) LD 142/2015, citing Article 34(1) LD 286/1998; Accordo della Conferenza Stato-Regioni del 20 dicembre 2012 “Indicazioni per la corretta applicazione della normativa per l’assistenza sanitaria alla popolazione straniera da parte delle Regioni e Province Autonome italiane”.
+Article 21(1) Reception Decree, citing Article 34(1) TUI; Accordo della Conferenza Stato-Regioni del 20 dicembre 2012 “Indicazioni per la corretta applicazione della normativa per l’assistenza sanitaria alla popolazione straniera da parte delle Regioni e Province Autonome italiane”.